Digital Transformation, Organisational Dysfunctions and Psychological Safety

 Psychological safety is the outcome of practices, behaviours, interactions, and consistency over time.
 Long-lived teams possess more psychological safety than short lived teams, and it is highly context dependent.
 Different teams, business units, hierarchies, locations and more all have an effect on psychological safety.
 Building psychological safety requires highly capable leadership and management skills and effective management and clarity of organisational priorities and strategy.
 People need the right processes to be in place, effective tools and equipment, low cognitive load, an ability to see and think long term rather than short term, and speak up when they become aware of opportunities and threats whether they come from inside or outside the organisation.

-Psychological safety therefore fundamentally improves, and indeed is required, in order to mitigate the above dysfunctions.
+Psychological safety therefore fundamentally improves, and indeed is required, in order to mitigate the above dysfunctions and transform away from them.
 Teams will only deliver high quality products and services consistently if they feel psychologically safe to think further ahead (and avoid technical or operational debt), learn from mistakes and experiments, ask for help when required and highlight opportunities and concerns.

 Digital Transformations rely on Psychological Safety

 70% of transformation efforts fail.
 The single most important aspect to focus on in your digital transformation is not detailed planning, financing, or strategy, it is to begin creating and modelling the practices and behaviours throughout the organisation that build and maintain psychological safety for everyone, so that everyone becomes part of the transformation.
 Deming showed us that Transformation is Everybody’s Job, and it’s about time we learned it.